Edson20044/Customer_lifetime_value_SQL/README.md

 - **low stock** = SUM(quantityOrdered)/quantityInStock
 - **product performance** = SUM(quantityOrdered × priceEach)

 Matching marketing and communication strategies to customer behaviors involves categorizing customers: finding the VIP (very important person) customers and those who are less engaged.
-VIP customers bring in the most profit for the store.
-Less-engaged customers bring in less profit.
-For example, we could organize some events to drive loyalty for the VIPs and launch a campaign for the less engaged.
+Therefore, some events could be organizee to drive loyalty for the VIPs and a campaign could be launched for the less engaged.

-Before we begin, let's compute how much profit each customer generates.

-We'll need these tables:
+Profit from each customer is to be computed with the tables below to be used:

 ![image](https://user-images.githubusercontent.com/132544906/236284163-86e56daa-b374-46b4-93a0-342e03f7c02b.png)